Skip to main content

 Spring term 1

 World of work – This topic begins with the language and syntax required to talk about jobs.
-Students will talk about their job preferences which will provide the opportunity to revisit the near future as well as the introduction of the simple future.
-This naturally leads on to the conditional tense.
+Students will talk about their job preferences which will provide the opportunity to revisit the near future as well as the introduction of the conditional.
 They will revisit vocabulary to describe family and friends when considering jobs done by people they know.
 They will also use the future and conditional tenses to discuss future intentions other than work.
 Students will talk about their opinions of Valentine’s Day.

 Spring term 2

 The environment – This topic begins with the language and syntax required to talk about local environmental issues.
 Students will be equipped with the vocabulary needed to discuss issues they feel passionately about.
-They will revisit the topic of weather which will provide the opportunity to revisit all three time frames.
+They will use the present, conditional and future tenses to talk about what they do, should do and will do to protect the environment.

 Key Stage 4 Overview

-Theme 1 prepares students with the required vocabulary and grammar to talk about relationships with family and friends as well as the use of social media and mobile technology.
-It also includes several topics related to free-time activities such as music, the cinema, food and eating out and sport.
-Students are encouraged to compare the lives of young people in target language speaking countries with that of their own by exploring traditions and customs as well as daily life habits and routines.
-Students will revisit and deepen their knowledge of the three time frames by using the present, past and future tenses of regular, irregular and reflexive verbs.
-They will also start to use complex linguistic structures such as the superlative and direct object pronouns.
+Theme 1 prepares students with the required vocabulary and grammar to talk about themselves, in terms of their identity and lifestyle, relationships with others and ambitions for the future.
+Students will revisit and deepen their knowledge of three time frames, by using the present, past and future tenses of regular, irregular and reflexive verbs.
+They will widen their knowledge by learning different ways to express past and future events and will start to use complex linguistic structures such as superlatives, direct object pronouns and modal verbs.

 Read like a Linguist